 - Dry Eczema: Organic Manuka Skin Soothing Cream: This cream gets a second mention because it’s really great for so many types of skin conditions, especially any sort of dry skin.

-If you’ve been diagnosed with psoriasis these products will be a total lifesaver for you:
+If you’ve been diagnosed with psoriasis these products will help you figure out how to stop itching and scratching your skin:

-- Emily Skin Soother’s Liquid Soap Soother: This soap is perfect for those suffering from psoriasis, as it’s extra moisturizing and free of nasty chemicals.
+- Emily Skin Soother’s Natural Body Wash for Eczema: This soap is perfect for those suffering from psoriasis, as it’s extra moisturizing and free of nasty chemicals.
 Unlike other soaps available today, it won’t strip or dry skin out.

 - Organic Calendula Salve: This balm is so simple and pure it only has 4 ingredients: olive oil, calendula, beeswax and vitamin E, making it more tolerable and gentle for those with many allergies.